Charles-Zhang-Somewhere/Somewhere/README.md

 ```
-Files + count + recent: show all files with: ID, add date, name, tags, remark (if any) in command line, per count number of lines each time (Add Date, Revision Date, Revision Count are all derived, not in meta)

 File (Read) - Name: Shows all detail about a particular file (inckluding virtual file)

 Tag: replace quote characters (which can still be entered) with underscore at handler, skip empty entries